Updated: Dec. 1, 2024

 Whole Eggs

 Eggs used to have a bad rep (like many other high fat foods) because of the fat and cholesterol in the yolks.
 Egg white omelets became all the rage, but in fact, most of the nutrients are in the yolks!
-New research indicates that the cholesterol in eggs doesn’t impact blood cholesterol for most people.
+Recent research indicates that the cholesterol in eggs doesn’t impact blood cholesterol for most people.
 And eggs provide so many nutrients and vitamins that I think they’re a perfect choice for breakfast – or dinner!
 They’re easy to prepare, satisfying, and high in protein, which is also important for losing weight.

 Fatty Fish